lucasz10/Zach-Lucas-Password-Generator/README.md

 ## Functionality

-The web application is deployed at [reserved for url]
+The web application is deployed at https://lucasz10.github.io/Zach-Lucas-Password-Generator/

 The password generation is an application that opens window prompts for a user to input criteria for a password they would like to randomly generate.
 The first window prompt allows the user to enter a password length between 8 and 128 characters.
 This is followed by setting parameters for the characters generated.
 This includes Upper case letters, lower case letters, numbers, and special characters.